millerk22/emc2-labs/EMC2-Labs-Winter/lab18.rst

 Task 3
 ------

-We will be using the K-Means algorithm to cluster earthquake data; however, this data is recorded in latitudinal and longitudinal coordinates.
+We will be using the K-Means algorithm to cluster earthquake data, but, this data is recorded in latitudinal and longitudinal coordinates.
 This is problematic because data points at the longitudinal edges (180˚ and -180˚) are actually right next to each other.
 This means that the euclidean distance (or other distance algorithm we can use) will be incorrect.
 As such, we must convert these coordinates to 3-dimensional Euclidean coordinates to preserve the sperical nature of the data before running the K-Means algorithm.

 A simple way to accomplish this transformation is to first transform the latitude and longitude values to spherical coordinates, and then to Euclidean coordinates.
 Recall that a spherical coordinate in :math:`\mathbb R^3` has three coordinates :math:`(r,\theta,\varphi)`, where :math:`r` is the distance from the origin, :math:`\theta` is the radial angle in the :math:`xy`-plane from the :math:`x`-axis, and :math:`\varphi` is the angle from the :math:`z`-axis.